gokulpulikkal/FireBaseChat/README.md

 # FireBaseChat
-iOS chat application made with help of firebase/n
+iOS chat application made with help of firebase

 Needs the google plist file to work